 Testing protocols can also be initiated for employees that may be engaging in active pentesting.
 Enterprises can train internal staff members to run localized pentests to regularly scout for vulnerabilities that may exist.
 Additionally, staff members may be added to the team that come with extensive pentesting experience.

-The leading pentesting companies work with mid to large-size firms and protect their systems from hackers.
+The leading pentesting companies in India work with mid to large-size firms and protect their systems from hackers.
 While it’s important to perform robust pentests on systems, it’s even more so important to hire the right team to execute tests.
 The right team can transform incumbent practices, making organizations industry leaders in the space of cybersecurity.

 That’s why decision-makers need to consult with the leaders in the space of cybersecurity, such as WeSecureApp, to develop a comprehensive pentesting protocol.
 The leading firms in the space of auditing, assessment and protection work with technical teams to empower them with the right tools and strategic approach to reinforce systems.